-Elmhurst, IL receives 75/100 for its livability score; this results in a ranking of #106 in Illinois and #5,519 in the USA.
-Compared to the US average, Elmhurst ranks among some of the best places to live in the country!
+Elmhurst, IL receives 85 out of 100 for its livability score; this results in a ranking of #14 in Illinois and #403 in the USA.
+This is a great score, as Elmhurst ranks well in multiple categories!
+Elmhurst also ranks in the top 10 percent of all cities, which is no small feat!
 There are seven total categories that form the livability score.
-Elmhurst ranks well for amenities (A+), crime (A+), education (B) and employment (B+).
-Elmhurst does not score well for the following: cost of living (F), weather (D) and housing (D-).
-It might be a good idea to take a closer look at each category to find out why.
+Elmhurst ranks well for amenities (A-), crime (A+), education (A) and housing (A+).
+On a less positive note, Elmhurst does not have favorable ranks for the following: cost of living (F).
+If we take a look at the data, we can find out why.

 Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
 Fortunately, in Elmhurst, there are an abundance of amazing local amenities and other interesting things to do.
 These include grocery stores, coffee shops, places to eat and parks.

 Feeling a sense of safety in the area that you live in is a must for most people.
 Low crime rates can have a positive impact on things like home prices, home appreciation rates and can help foster positive community dynamics and social cohesion.
 Elmhurst has a violent crime rate of 75 crimes per 100,000 residents which is far lower than the national average.

 Finding affordable real estate and apartments for rent in Elmhurst can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.